shailesh1729/tisp/book/randomness/prob_intro.md

 measure theory in these notes, we cover some fundamental concepts like $\sigma$-algebra in our introduction to probability theory.

+For an introduction to probability theory, see {cite}`ross2014introduction,ross2014first,bertsekas2008introduction,papoulis2002probability`.
+For engineering applications, see {cite}`stark2012probability`.
 For a comprehensive measure theoretic treatment, see {cite}`billingsley2012probability`.

 ```{index} Random experiment
 ```